Tulip trees are magnificent trees, famous for the quality of their leafage, especially in fall.

 Smart tip about the tulip tree

 Although native to North America, many fossils of the tree can be found in Europe.
-This is because the tree was actually became extinct there during continental glacial eras 65 million years ago.
-Same time as the dinosaurs died off around the globe!
+This is because the tree actually became extinct over there during continental glacial eras.
+These occurred 65 million years ago, same time as the dinosaurs died off around the globe!

 Tulip tree on social media